RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### CSS Variables

-Rocket.Chat uses css variables to store key values when styling.
-Rocket.Chat recommends only overwriting the css variables, as you will have more control on what will be changed.
+Rocket.Chat uses CSS variables to store key values when styling.
+Rocket.Chat recommends only overwriting the CSS variables, as you will have more control on what will be changed.

 You can find the full list of variables [here](https://github.com/RocketChat/Rocket.Chat/blob/84d547055ea1ce08e55d7a95ed99dd9c0be852b9/app/theme/client/imports/general/variables.css).